MMaher25/react-ts-boilerplate/README.md

 npm install
 ```

-To run in hot module reloading mode:
+To run in hot module reloading mode accessible on port 8080:

 ```sh
 npm start